Lyra Rembrandt Polycolor Colored Pencils

 Lyra Rembrandt Polycolor Colored Pencils Review

-Updated by Brandon F. on July 8, 2020
+Updated by Brandon F. on October 5, 2023

 The Lyra Rembrandt Polycolor Colored Pencils are another lovely addition from the German company Lyra.
-One of our readers shared this set with us and, after learning about them, they immediately sparked our interests.
+One of our readers shared this set with us and, after learning about them, they immediately sparked our interest.
 They are oil-based which we always like to see more of due to the unique and beneficial elements that oil cores possess.

-The core comes in plenty wide at 4mm but the circular barrel is still relatively narrow compared to other brands.
-They are available in singles up to a 105 piece set and fall into the premium price range.
+The core comes in plenty wide at 4mm, but the circular barrel is still relatively narrow compared to other brands.
+They are available in singles up to a 105-piece set and fall into the premium price range.

 Visual Appeal – 3.5/5